 Verify that the gas/air orifice plate has been checked (and replaced if necessary) per manual Section IIc.
 Complete this procedure before starting boiler.
 Using an incorrect gas/air orifice plate will result in severe personal injury, death or substantial property damage.

 Start the boiler

-Follow the correct Lighting instruction from Section IX to start the boiler.
+Follow the Lighting instructions in Section IX to start the boiler.

 See Section VIIe if boiler fails to start.

 Check system and boiler